-A New Zealand Firm Has Trialed A Four Day Work Week And Its Results Are Promising
+A New Zealand Firm Has Trialed A Four-Day Work Week And Its Results Are Promising

 One New Zealand firm has decided to run a trial over two months that saw their employees work four days a week while still receiving the same amount of income they would receive for their normal five-day work week, according to The Guardian.

-This trial was implemented by Perpetual Guardian founder, Andrew Barnes, in the hopes that his staff could better maintain a work-life balance.
+This trial was implemented by Perpetual Guardian founder Andrew Barnes, in the hopes that his staff could better maintain a work-life balance.

 “If you can have parents spending more time with their children, how is that a bad thing?” asked Barnes.